Surgical Options For Slipped Disc

 In our earlier post on Herniated Disc or ‘Slipped’ Disc, we looked at the structure of an inter-vertebral disc and what a herniated disc is.
 Here, we will discuss when surgery is indicated in people with herniated disc(s) and what are the various surgical options available.

-In general, surgery is recommended when a ruptured disc is pinching a spinal nerve root(s) and you have:
+Surgery is recommended in a few circumstances.
+Firstly, when a slipped disc is pinching a spinal nerve root(s), Either that, or you have:

 In general, surgery is not an option when: